igarridosevilla/hackathon2023fe/server/README.md

 python main.py
 ```

+To use the test client, open in a web browser `./server/test_client/index.html`

 This will start the server on localhost at the default port (8000).
 You can access the REST API endpoints and establish WebSocket connections at http://localhost:5000.

 ## Test it